1alessandro1/HP-laptop-15s-fq1034nl-ice-lake/README.md

  ### BIOS offsets (F21)

+ **Note**: The BIOSes present in the directory `Misc/Extracted\ sp132835/` are multiple bin files, and the one made for this laptop is precisely [this one](https://github.com/1alessandro1/HP-laptop-15s-fq1034nl-ice-lake/blob/main/Misc/Extracted%20sp132835/086C8.bin)

 - **CFG Lock** = `setup_var 0x43 0x0` (Disabled)

 - **DVMT Pre-Allocated** = `setup_var 0xA4 0x5` (160MB)